Happy Thanksgiving! Please note that there are no classes November 25th-December 1st.

 In order to act respectfully, you must first understand and believe that your actions on the site have similar effects to actions in other everyday life.
 For example, you should not make any comment on the site that you wouldn't be comfortable saying aloud in front of parents, siblings, and friends.

-Do not take credit for the work of others and do not present the words or ideas of another person without properly giving credit.
+Do not present words or ideas that are not your own without properly giving credit.

 It is supposed to be hard